Hebrew Names That Are Not Angels

 This distinction builds trust because it prevents the site from overstating the source.
 It also protects other entries from borrowing evidence they do not have.

-Adriel therefore becomes a model case for the whole route.
+Adriel therefore becomes a model case for the whole guide.
 The name is relevant to angel-name study precisely because it teaches restraint.

-That matters for the reader question because Adriel shows how quickly a biblical-sounding name can outrun its evidence unless the article keeps the human-name layer visible.
+That matters for the reader question because Adriel shows how quickly a biblical-sounding name can outrun its evidence unless the guide keeps the human-name layer visible.

 Ariel: meaningful, layered, not simple